f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module3/lab03.rst

 Solution
 --------

-An explanation of the difference between these two [is here](http://clouddocs.f5.com/products/orchestration/ansible/devel/usage/connection-local-or-delegate-to.html).
+An explanation of the difference between these two `is here`_.
 It is reprinted here for your convenience.

 There are three major differences between ``connection: local` and ``delegate_to: localhost``: